emrekavur/CHAOS-evaluation/README.md

 > **Important note:** 3D erosion algorithms in *MATLAB* and *scipy.ndimage* library in Python generate slightly different results.
 Hence, the results of ASSD and MSSD metrics are calculated slightly different.

+After downloading repo and installing necessary libraries, you may run `example.py` file to perform the evaluation.

 # Contact
 If you have a question, please consider looking web page of CHAOS:  [https://chaos.grand-challenge.org/News_and_FAQ/](https://chaos.grand-challenge.org/News_and_FAQ/).

-If you cannot find the answer, you may contact with us: [https://chaos.grand-challenge.org/Contact/](https://chaos.grand-challenge.org/Contact/)
+If you cannot find the answer, you may contact with us: emrekavur@gmail.com